davidgengenbach/bachelor-thesis/other/protocol.md

+## 22.11.2017
+- Added other fast_wl implementation to cross-test results

 ## 21.11.2017
 - Looked at recurring concepts in concept maps per dataset
     - How many concepts appear only once in whole dataset?